erinkelsey/shopapp-nodejs/README.md

 # Shop App

-An eCommerce app built with Node.js, Express, MySQL and Stripe.
+An eCommerce app built with Node.js, Express, mongoDB, mongoose and Stripe.

 ## Install